milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 You will provide AT&T and its agents with reasonable access to your premises in order to install, maintain, and repair AT&T Phone Service and equipment.
 If you are not at the premises at the time of installation or repair, you authorize any other adult resident or guest at your residence to grant access to your premises for these purposes.
 You understand and agree that by authorizing an adult resident or guest to grant access to your premises, you authorize that adult to act on your behalf, including accepting this Agreement and any related agreements required in connection with the completion of the installation, activation, or repair of AT&T Phone Service and approving any changes to them.

-You will be responsible for payment of service charges for visits by AT&T or its agents to your premises when a service request results from causes not attributable to AT&T or its agents, including, but not limited to, when you are unwilling to complete troubleshooting steps requested by AT&T. In addition to any applicable Dispatch Fee (as described in the U-Verse Fee Schedule), you are responsible for damage to and the entire cost of any necessary service, repair, or replacement of any equipment that is attributable to your improper installation, abuse, negligence, or misuse of the equipment, as determined by AT&T. We also reserve the right to charge reasonable shipping and handling fees in connection with replacement of any equipment.
+You will be responsible for payment of service charges for visits by AT&T or its agents to your premises when a service request results from causes not attributable to AT&T or its agents, including, but not limited to, when you are unwilling to complete troubleshooting steps requested by AT&T. In addition to any applicable Dispatch Fee (as described in the AT&T Phone Fee Schedule), you are responsible for damage to and the entire cost of any necessary service, repair, or replacement of any equipment that is attributable to your improper installation, abuse, negligence, or misuse of the equipment, as determined by AT&T. We also reserve the right to charge reasonable shipping and handling fees in connection with replacement of any equipment.
 You understand that repair or replacement of AT&T Phone Service or equipment may (i) cause stored content to be deleted, (ii) reset personal settings, or (iii) otherwise alter the equipment.

 5.1.3 Fees and Charges

-In return for receiving our AT&T Phone Service, you promise to pay—and agree that we may charge your credit or debit card on file with us—the charges described in subsection 1.9, the U-Verse Fee Schedule, and the following charges:
+In return for receiving our AT&T Phone Service, you promise to pay—and agree that we may charge your credit or debit card on file with us—the charges described in subsection 1.9, the AT&T Phone Fee Schedule, and the following charges:

 5.1.3.1 Monthly Service Charges: